Runtime Change Management for AI Agents: Full Deep Dive

 - Runtime Change Management for AI Agents is fundamentally about solving how model, prompt, tool, and workflow changes should trigger trust review instead of sneaking into production under the radar.

-- The core buyer/operator decision is this: which changes should trigger review, re-evaluation, or scope restrictions.
+- This full deep dive stays focused on one core decision: which changes should trigger review, re-evaluation, or scope restrictions.

 - The main control layer is change management and re-review policy.

-- The main failure mode is the system changes materially while trust assumptions remain frozen.
+- The failure mode to keep in view is the system changes materially while trust assumptions remain frozen.

-Why Runtime Change Management for AI Agents Matters Now
+Why Runtime Change Management for AI Agents Matters Right Now

 Runtime Change Management for AI Agents matters because it addresses how model, prompt, tool, and workflow changes should trigger trust review instead of sneaking into production under the radar.
 This post approaches the topic as a full deep dive, which means the question is not merely what the term means.
 The harder question is how a serious team should evaluate runtime change management for ai agents under real operational, commercial, and governance pressure.